jinal/sdk-ios/README.markdown

 Example App
 -----------
 Included with the SDK is an example implementation in its own XCode project.
 It features open and content request implementations including relevant delegate methods for each.
-To run the example app, you will need to define the preprocessor macros found in *example/Constants.h".
+You will need a PlayHaven API token and secret to make requests with the Example app.

 Adding a Cross-Promotion Widget to Your Game
 --------------------------------------------